dbousque/lymp/README.md

 <h3>TODO</h3>

 If it matters to you, better support for Python exceptions could be implemented (currently, a Pyexception is raised).
 Also, better performance would be pretty easy to get.
-Support for dicts and named arguments could be added.
+Support for dicts could be added.
 We could also add the option to log Python's stdout to OCaml's stdout (there would be some drawbacks but it might be worth it).
 You are welcome to make pull requests and suggestions.